otto-de/trackrdrd/README.rst

 documentation of the interface.

-The source distribution for ``trackrdrd`` includes implementations of the MQ interface for Kafka, ActiveMQ and for file output (the latter for testing and debugging); see libtrackrdr-kafka(3), libtrackrdr-activemq(3) and libtrackrdr-file(3) for details.
+The source distribution for ``trackrdrd`` includes implementations of the MQ interface for Kafka and for file output (the latter for testing and debugging); see libtrackrdr-kafka(3) and libtrackrdr-file(3) for details.

 EXAMPLE
 =======